Does Having Self-Esteem Make Me Selfish?

 “Selfish & Self-esteem” vs. “Selfish & Self-centered”

-We want to strive for being selfish, however; only if that selfishness is linked to having self-esteem, not being self-centered.
-“Selfish with high self-esteem” is a desirable cross section of traits to strive to achieve, as it means having a healthy, nurturing, caring and respectful relationship with yourself first and foremost.
-It does not mean that you are the center of the universe or the center of anything; where no one is dancing around you and caring for you, meeting your needs at their own expense, or making sacrifices on your behalf.
+We want to strive for being selfish.
+However, only if that selfishness is linked to having self-esteem.
+Not being self-centered.
+“Selfish with high self-esteem” is a desirable cross section of traits to strive to achieve.
+This means having a healthy, nurturing, caring and respectful relationship with yourself.
+It does not mean that you are the center of the universe or the center of anything.

 There is an interesting paradox here.
 The more you value, respect and care for yourself, the more others actually benefit.
 When you are well-rested, well-cared-for and well-loved by yourself, the more available you are to give of yourself and share with others.
 In other words, the more selfish self-esteem you have, the more other people will benefit from being around you.

-Conversely, being “selfish and self-centered” is the kind of selfishness that is harmful, both to ourselves and to others.
-Being selfish and self-centered means that we put ourselves in the center of everything, and then require that other people meet our needs and demands.
-As a matter of fact, being selfish and self-centered means that our self-esteem becomes based solely on how much and how often other people serve us.
-The irony here is that quite often, self-centered people give to others; however, the motivation driving that ‘giving’ behavior is very often driven by manipulation.
+Conversely, being “selfish and self-centered” is the kind of selfishness that is harmful.
+Both to ourselves and to others.
+Being selfish and self-centered means that we put ourselves in the center of everything.
+Then require that other people meet our needs and demands.
+Being selfish and self-centered means that our self-esteem becomes based solely on how much and how often other people serve us.
+The irony here is that quite often, self-centered people give to others.
+However, the motivation driving that ‘giving’ behavior is very often driven by manipulation.

 Often, self-centered people feel so empty and unloved inside that they manipulate others into caring for them.
 They want others to fill the void of emptiness and lack of love they experience, and are unable to fill for themselves.
-People are seen through the lens of their usefulness, of what they can provide relative to the self-centered person’s goals.
+People are seen through the lens of their usefulness.
+Or, what they can provide relative to the self-centered person’s goals.
 When other people fail to emotionally and psychologically nurture the selfish self-centered person, they are cast aside and no longer of any use.
-Rare occurrences where they may choose to give of themselves to others, often they do so not to nurture someone else, but only to get their own needs met.
+There are rare occurrences where they may choose to give of themselves to others.
+However, they do so not to nurture someone else, but only to get their own needs met.

 Selfish and self-centered individuals typically lack self-esteem, that is, they lack self-respect, and self-love.
-They often feel inferior, unconfident, and empty inside.
+They often feel inferior, lack confidence, and feel empty inside.
 They don’t know how to ask to have their needs met in a healthy and respectful manner.
-For them, the focus becomes externalized on controlling and manipulating others into meeting their needs and doing the work of self-care for them.
+For them, the focus becomes externalized on controlling and manipulating others into meeting their needs.

 Eventually, other people grow tired of being manipulated and being made responsible for the needs of self-centered people.
-People begin to gravitate away from the demands of self-centered people which quite often has the effect of leaving them feeling abandoned, alone, chronically disappointed and let-down by those they are trying to manipulate.
+People begin to gravitate away from the demands of self-centered people.
+In turn, that may have the effect of leaving them feeling abandoned, alone, chronically disappointed.
+Perhaps even, let-down by those they are trying to manipulate.
 It is individuals such as this who give the word ‘selfish’ a negative connotation.
-Theirs is the type of selfishness that is undesirable and damaging, not only to one’s self but to the relationships they have with others as well.
+Theirs is the type of selfishness that is undesirable and damaging.
+Not only to one’s self but to the relationships they have with others as well.

 The answer: Yes, but in a positive and healthy way.
 Remember: the goal of ‘being selfish’ is positive, as long as it is based on self-esteem, not self-centeredness.